spapas/cookiecutter-django-starter/README.md

 * Werkzeug to run the dev server
 * Custom User model with login/logout pages
 * Bootstrap 5 templates
+* Usage of thread locals to retrieve request (and user)
+* An abstract model that saves created/modified datetime and user.

 I have some scripts to help me on Windows - but should work anywhere.
 The scripts are: